 - a) Substantially different from other IEEE 802 standards. - b) One unique solution per problem (not two solutions to a problem). - c) Easy for the document reader to select the relevant specification. - d) Substantially different from other IEEE 802.3 specifications/solutions. - There is no standard that supports Ethernet on backplane media at operating speeds of 100 Gb/s.
-While IEEE Std 802.3ba-2010 does include a specification for 100 Gb/s Ethernet on twinaxial copper cables (100GBASE-CR10) the cables are bulky and relatively costly due to the fact that they are constructed with twenty twinaxial wire pairs. - The standard will define one PHY for twinaxial copper cables, one PHY as an upgrade path for 40 Gb/s backplane applications targeting existing channel loss specifications within IEEE Std 802.3 and one PHY for next generation backplane media with a reduced insertion loss. - The proposed amendment to the existing IEEE 802.3 standard will be formatted as a collection of new clauses, making it easy for the reader to select the relevant specification. - IEEE Std 802.3 does not define Energy Efficient Ethernet for 40 Gb/s or 100 Gb/s operation
+While IEEE Std 802.3ba-2010 does include a specification for 100 Gb/s Ethernet on twinaxial copper cables (100GBASE-CR10) the cables are bulky and relatively costly due to the fact that they are constructed with twenty twinaxial wire pairs. - The standard will define at most one PHY for each medium. - The proposed amendment to the existing IEEE 802.3 standard will be formatted as a collection of new clauses, making it easy for the reader to select the relevant specification.